Our Foundation Curriculum

 The GLA Curriculum Vision:

 We intend to provide an AMBITIOUS curriculum for all our pupils.

-Our GLA 3D curriculum is a knowledge-connected curriculum, rooted in acquisition of language and development of subject specific vocabulary.
+Our GLA Foundation Curriculum is a knowledge-connected curriculum, rooted in acquisition of language and development of subject specific vocabulary.
 It is designed to build schema and cultural capital through providing enriching experiences, the opportunity to build on prior learning and stimulating philosophical discussion to reason, form opinion and develop a deeper appreciation of the world around us.

 This is an essential part of all areas of learning at Rowanfield Infant School... put simply, what do the children already know?

 Prior to any new theme being taught each term, our teachers have an understanding of what the children will have covered according to the National Curriculum in a previous year group.
 Children 'knowledge activators' at the start of a new term to show what they already know, and can build on these throughout the term as they acquire new understanding.

 Philosophy 4 Children

 Philosophy for Children (enquiry based learning) offers a way to open up children’s learning through enquiry and the exploration of ideas.
 All teachers at Rowanfield Infant School have had training on P4C and use it as a tool to deliver some aspects of the Foundation Curriculum.
 Children learn that their ideas have value, and that the ideas of other children have value too.
 Through Philosophy for Children they realise that they don’t always have to be right, but they gain the confidence to ask questions and learn through discussion.

 P4C is a celebrated and well-know tool for enabling children to use and apply knowledge and commit it to their long-term memory.